rigdev/docs/docs/auth/logout.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Implementing User Logout using the SDK or CLI
+# Implementing User Logout

-## Overview

 This document provides instructions on how to log out a user using the SDK.
-By logging out, you will invalidate the user's authentication session, including using their refresh tokens to create new token pairs, preventing their further usage.
+By logging out, you will invalidate the user's authentication session, including using their refresh token to create new token pairs, preventing their further usage.

 <hr class="solid" />